conmaol/maglocunus/d/data_models.md

     }
 ```

-Now we have a fully tabularised, relation-free ‘physical’ data model that can be implemented straightforwardly in a relational database management system (RDBMS), using the following commands in SQL Database Definition Language (DDL):
+Now we have a fully tabularised, relation-free ‘physical’ data model that can be implemented straightforwardly in a relational database management system (RDbMS), using the following commands in SQL’s `Database Definition Language` (DDL):

 ```
 CREATE TABLE course (